teholm/amazon-guardduty-hands-on/README.md

 ![Enable GuardDuty](images/screenshot2.png "Enable GuardDuty")

+### Data Sources

 That is all you need to do.
 There are no prerequisites you need to set up, no agents to install, and no hardware to configure.
-From the moment you enable GuardDuty it begins analyzing all of the VPC Flow Logs, CloudTrail logs, and DNS Query Logs (generated from the default DNS resolver in your VPCs) in that region.
-There are some findings that require a baseline (7 - 14 days) to be established, such as if an AWS IAM user who has no prior history of invoking an API call related to modifying Route Tables starts making modifications.
-But most findings will be available 10 - 15 minutes after you enable GuardDuty.
-It can take a few minutes from the time the information about a threat appears in one of the log files and the time GuardDuty is able to detect the finding.
+From the moment you enable GuardDuty it begins analyzing all of the VPC Flow Logs, CloudTrail logs, and DNS Query Logs (these are generated from the default DNS resolver in your VPCs and are not available to customers) in that region.
+GuardDuty accesses all of these [data sources](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_data-sources.html) without any of them having to be enabled (although it is a best practice to enable CloudTrail and VPC Flow Logs for your own analysis).
 Regardless of the number of VPCs, IAM users, or other AWS resources there is no impact to your resources because all of the processing is being done within the managed service.

 ![GuardDuty Enabled](images/screenshot3.png "GuardDuty Enabled")

+### Findings

-Now that GuardDyty is enabled, it is actively monitoring the three data sources mentioned above.
+Now that GuardDyty is enabled it is actively monitoring the three data sources for malicous or unauthorized behavior as it relates to your EC2 instances and AWS IAM Principals.
 You should be taken directly to the **Findings** tab, which will show finding details as GuardDuty detects them.
+After deploying the scenario you will start to see GuardDuty findings being detected.
+Each finding is broken down into the format below to allow for a concise yet readable description of potential security issues.

+**ThreatPurpose : ResourceTypeAffected / ThreatFamilyName .
+ThreatFamilyVariant !
+Artifact**

+> View the [GuardDuty Documentation](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types.html) for a complete description of each part.

+There are certain findings that will require a baseline (7 - 14 days) to be established so GuardDuty is able to understand regular behavior and identity anomalies.
+An example of a finding that requires a baseline would be if an EC2 instance started communicating with a remote host on an unusual port or an IAM User started modifying Route Tables and doesn't have any prior history of making those type of API calls.
+All of the findings generated in these scenarios will be based on signatures so the findings will be detected 10 minutes after the completion of the CloudFormation stack.
+It can take a few minutes from the time the information about a threat appears in one of the log files and the time GuardDuty is able to detect the finding.

+> If you would like to see the full list of GuardDuty finding types and understand the details of each finding, you can learn more in the [GuardDuty Documentation](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types.html).

-## Deploy the Senario Using AWS CloudFormation <a name="deploy"/>
+## Deploy the Environment <a name="deploy"/>

-To initiate the scenario and begin generating GuardDuty findings you need to run the provided CloudFormation template.
-Given that we will be simulating attacks and doing remediation, you should run the CloudFormation template in a non-production account.
-After running through this scenario, you can look at how you can implement GuardDuty and associated remediations in a multi-account structure so you are able to aggregate findings from other accounts.
+To initiate the scenarios and begin generating GuardDuty findings you need to run the provided CloudFormation template.
+Given that you will be simulating attacks and doing remediation, you should run the CloudFormation template in a non-production account.
+After running through this scenario, you can look at how you can implement GuardDuty and associated remediations in a multi-account structure so you are able to aggregate findings from other accounts and use the service in a more productized manner.

 Region| Deploy
 ------|-----